daria-tolmacheva/grass-wind-sim/Plan.md

 TBD

+1. Fixes from feedback + wrap up basics from before.
+2. Class diagram and Design.md
-1. More of the math constraints and properties of grass blades? (implementation and testing)
+3. More of the math constraints and properties of grass blades? (implementation and testing)
-2. ??
+4. ??

 ## Week 4
 TBD